Koh Mak restaurants now offer everything from seafood to pizzas, western style breakfasts, bakeries and vegan cafes to cheap no frills Thai eateries.

 Over on Ao Suan Yai, Day Beds at Seavana is perhaps the most popular resort restaurant – lovely design, good food and right on the beach.
 I Talay at Koh Mak Resort Pier also has a terrific location by the sea.

-On Ao Kao Beach, I Talay (same name as above) at Baan Koh Mak and Ao Kao Resort’s in-house diner in its pretty location on a raised terrace by the sea, are another couple of stylish spots to wile away the hours.
+On Ao Kao Beach, I Talay (same name as above) at Baan Koh Mak and Ao Kao White Sand Beach Resort’s in-house diner with its pretty location on a raised terrace by the sea, are another couple of stylish spots to wile away the hours.
 By The Sea too has a restaurant on the beach, western and Thai, well worth a visit.

 If out and about, you could stop in for lunch at Villa Allure in Ao Daeng, where they offer well presented food (and good coffee) in a stylish brushed concrete restaurant by their red sand beach.